 Today was a little different though because my husband was out-of-town on business and I have a Safe Families for Children baby whom I am hosting for another host parent while they are on a vacation.
 It was so precious to watch my Grandma talk to the baby and listen to her reminiscence on how she raised her children and how they didn’t “require” car seats “years and years and years ago”.
 (Mom, if you are reading this, you got three “years and years and years ago.”
 I don’t think it has been that long ago, but you know how forgetful she can be…wink, wink).

-It was also fun to watch her try to “find” toys for him to play with because I didn’t bring any.
+It was also fun watching her try to “find” toys for him to play with because I didn’t bring any.
 I kept telling her that he was perfectly content with throwing around his empty bottle and climbing in and out of his car seat; but she kept insisting on giving him random items to play with while I ate my lunch.
-I decided at one point she was marked off my future babysitting list as she started to hand him a plastic bag…?
+I decided at one point that she was marked off my future babysitting list as she started to hand him a plastic bag…?
 I had to explain why we can’t let babies play with plastic bags and she looked at me as if I had three heads.
-That’s when I listened to more stories of, “years and years and years ago we let kids play with anything and they never got hurt.”
+That’s when I listened to more stories of “years and years and years ago we let kids play with anything and they never got hurt.”
 Once again, Mommers if you are reading this, she should have used one “years ago” and I am still scratching my head on how you survived riding around in a car unrestrained with a plastic bag over your head.